Carol Hayman is a retired professor from Austin, Texas, USA. She photographs people and landscapes which she realises in the intaglio print process.

 Shows: Intaglio prints.

 “Turning photographs into fine art prints is a laborious but satisfying printmaking process.”

 Technique/Process: Photo Intaglio, also called photo-etching, or solar plate printing.

-The intaglio or etching starts out first as a print from a digital camera, then using a photocopier, the print is copied onto a transparency for overhead projectors.
-The transparency is laid over a light sensitive polymer-coated metal plate and exposed to light.
+The intaglio or etching starts out first as a photograph in a digital camera, which is then made into a transparency.
+The transparency is laid over a light-sensitive polymer-coated metal plate and exposed to UV light.
 The plate is washed and hardened.
 When the plate is dry, it is inked, damp paper laid on it, then run through an intaglio press, as an etching.
 This new process of creating polymer plates uses non-toxic light and water and is combined with the antique process of printing with an intaglio press.
 The anthropological dimension of the subject matter lends itself well to the handmade look of the technique, which is excellent for creating detailed works that draw the viewer in for a closer look.